Home > Business > DTP, CAD, video and graphics > UX designer, the key to a successful user experience

 • What are the career prospects?
 The career prospects are relatively similar: UX project manager (managing UX projects), UX lead, UX manager (managing a UX team).

-What training is needed for this type of position?
+What training is required for this type of position?

 Above all, it is experience that will prevail.
-However, a foundation of solid training in ergonomics can be researched.
+However, a foundation of solid training in ergonomics can be searched for.

 • Masters degrees in cognitive ergonomics or information systems are in demand.